lamzin-andrey/personalsite/j/sources/landlib/vue/2/bootstrap/4/inputfileb4/readme.md

 Unique id for input.
 Uploaded file url will set in hidden input with it id.

+### sendInputs

+You can send values one or some html inputs with file data.
+Use attribute sendInputs:

+`:sendInputs="['alpha']"`

+	'alpha' is html input id (input#alpha[type=checkbox|text]).

+If you use sendInputs, when this component send file data, it also append values html inputs types text, checkbox ant html textarea.

 ## Expected server response format